manukautech/XMSnakeRobot/CodeSpinalCordArduino/README.md

-## sketch_SnakeSpinalCord05 ##
+## sketch_SnakeSpinalCord07 ##
-Work in progress as at 08 Dec 2017.
+Operational as at 26 Dec 2017.
 Code for Arduino Nano microcontrollers in use as the servo controllers, responding to control strings sent from a smart phone via bluetooth.
-TODO is the code for I2C connection between multiple nanos.
+Issue - minor - we are currently not receiving any data from the "ReceiveOnlySoftwareSerial" code intended for confirmation signals and future sensor data.

 Protocol is 6-byte signals.
 Variable signalPlace counts them from 0 to 5